goodylili/goodylili.github.io/content/posts/Warp_Adoption_Guide.md

++++
+title = "Warp Adoption Guide"
+date = "2024-03-06"
+author = "Ukeje Goodness"
+description = "The warp web framework for Rust offers many enticing features.
+Let’s see when and why you should consider using warp in your projects."
+[taxonomies]
+tags = ["Rust", "Web development", "Framework", "Technical", "APIs"]
++++
+---

+_**[LogRocket](logrocket.com) made this piece possible.
+They provide AI-first session replay and analytics that shows you what's wrong.**_

 # Warp Adoption Guide
 As web apps evolve, the need for sophisticated, lightweight, performant backend systems grows.
 Developers especially need options that can handle asynchronous operations, such as warp, a web framework for Rust.